MattX/eurydice/README.md

 * `eurydice_wasm`: WASM wrapper for `eurydice_engine`
 * `eurydice_www`: A Vite + React + TS app to serve as a frontend.

-Build the wasm with `wasm-pack build ./eurydice_wasm --target no-modules`.
+Build the wasm (from this directory) with `wasm-pack build ./eurydice_wasm --target no-modules`.

 There are two important symlinks in `eurydice_www/src`: